The North Face Venture Jacket

 Breathability: The material itself is probably no more breathable than any competitor in its price range, but the pit zips are excellent.

-Moisture: Doesn't appear to be any more moisture wicking than any other rain coat in that range (which is to say quite poor!)
+Moisture: Doesn't appear to be any more moisture wicking than any other rain coat in that range (which is to say quite poor!), but the pit zips as mentioned above go along way to curtail these effects.

 Abrasion: Appears to be decent, but it has not yet been rigorously tried

-Construction and Durability: Appears to be well made, only been used for 4 months, so far so good (spends most of its time in the backpack just in case)
+Construction and Durability: Appears to be well made, only been used for 4 months, so far so good (spends most of its time in the backpack just in case).
+So far the print of the inner fabric hasn't worn.

 Conditions: Hiking and traveling throughout rainy UK